MariiaVision/msp_tracker/README.md

 #### Trackviewer
 1. If necessary update the environment: `conda env update --file environment.yml`
-2. In a terminal, activate the environment: `source activate msp`
+2. In a terminal, activate the environment: `conda activate msp`
 3. To run the software: `python mspviewer.py`:
   - load protein movie
-  - select the tracks (.txt file, json format)
+  - select the tracks (.txt file, json format or csv file)
   - optional: select membrane movie